An Ensemble Learning Framework for Vehicle Trajectory Prediction in Interactive Scenarios: Experiments

 Fig. \ref{light} shows the comparison of average RMSE over the prediction horizon in the third experiment.
 From Fig. \ref{light}, IETP-CS trained with 50\% data outperforms C-VGMM+VIM and GAIL-GRU.
 Besides, the average RMSE values of S-LSTM and IETP-CS are 2.38m and 2.42m, which are very close.
-Experimental results indicate that IETP is data-efficient.